qmk/qmk_dfuse/README.md

   -v, --verify            Verify after download
   ```

-  If you need to compile or modify the sources, then a Visual Studio 2017 solution is provided and contain several different projecs.
+  If you need to compile or modify the sources, then a Visual Studio 2017 solution is provided and contains several different projecs.
   The interesting one is the modified command-line project QMKDfuSe.

-  Check SLA0044.txt for license information
+  Check [SLA0044.txt](./SLA0044.txt) for license information